 Join Me On The Journey

 I’m on this journey, too, of seeing how my imprint affects all of my relationships.
 Oftentimes, it isn’t pretty.
 But, it’s a joy to see God working in me, helping me notice more and make changes that count, even if they seem small.
-The next blog will talk about how loved ones can best come alongside their vacillator.
-Subscribe so you don’t miss:
+How can loved ones come alongside a Vacillator?
+Check out Help!
+I’m Married to a Vacillator.

 Want To Know More?

 Milan and Kay Yerkovich wrote a great book called How We Love: Discover Your Love Style, Enhance Your Marriage.
 The workbook quoted in this post is very helpful and practical for taking steps toward growth.
 They have a whole series for singles, couples, counselors, etc at How We Love. (note, I’m not an affiliate or anything.
 I just have benefited from these resources and want to share).
 Subscribe so you don’t miss the other love styles!

 If you’d like to know more about love styles, check out the Entire Love Style Series.